s33d1ing/PS2EXE/README.md

 ### Password security:

 Never store passwords in your compiled script!
-One can simply decompile the script with the parameter -extract.
+One can simply decompile the script with the parameter -Extract.
 For example

 ``` PowerShell
 Output.exe -Extract:C:\Output.ps1